KohaILS/koha-manual-zh-cn/source/tools.rst

 .. _task-scheduler-label:

-Task Scheduler
+Task scheduler
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Additional Tools > Task Scheduler
+-  *Get there:* More > Tools > Additional tools > Task scheduler

 The task scheduler is a way to schedule reports to run whenever you
 want.

-To schedule a task, visit the Task Scheduler and fill in the form
+To schedule a task, visit the task scheduler and fill in the form

 |image392|